viperleed/viperleed/doc/content/installation.rst

 installed.
 For details regarding their usage, consult the documentation for your HPC system as well as its administrators.

-|calc| can run on Linux, MacOS and Microsoft Windows, but the installation
+|calc| can run on Linux, macOS and Microsoft Windows, but the installation
 of the compilers differs significantly for each system.

 .. note::